top of page

 Session 8

-Moving Forward as an Advocate
+Moving Forward as an Advocate & Optima Training

-OTHERS SERVICE OPPORTUNITIES
+OTHER SERVICE OPPORTUNITIES

-This is a team of volunteers and community partners dedicated to helping Voices for Children CASA in the Brazos Valley connect with the community on a greater level.
+Are you seeking other ways to support Voices for Children?
+We invite you to join VFC ROAR and the Faith Outreach Team.
+These are volunteers and community partners dedicated to helping Voices for Children CASA of the Brazos Valley connect with the community on a greater level.
 Plus, there's a ton of fun in helping VFC connect!

 VFC ROAR offers community members, those with a passion for serving children and families impacted by the child welfare system, short- and long-term volunteer opportunities.